 Accommodation in the ABC region is plentiful and there's usually a good choice in each little village you come to.

 Tea Houses filling up is only a problem during peak season but a good guide will book ahead for you.
-I didn't have a problem with any of the accommodation but I would advise to bring some ear plugs in case you have a noisy neighbor and some baby wipes for the bathroom.
+A sleeping bag is useful on this trek as they always seem to be running short of extra blankets.
+I didn't have a problem with any of the accommodation but I would advise to bring some ear plugs in case you have a noisy neighbor as the room walls are all cheap plywood Some baby wipes for the bathroom are always handy.

 Running hot water is not available in every village though hot showers are available.
 Buckets of hot water are also available. .